exercism/r/exercises/concept/need-for-speed/.docs/hints.md

 ## 3. Check for a drained battery

 - To count as "drained", the battery charge need not be zero, just low enough that another turn cannot be completed.
+- Control of the car is in discrete steps.
+When we refer to "turn", that means "each time `drive()` is called".

 ## 4. Drive the car